whuynhit/ActiveDirectory/How to use Powershell with Active Directory/Configure Profile Path from Users in a Group with Powershell/README.md

-<h1>Configure Profile Path from Users in a Group with Powershell</h1>
+# Configure Profile Path from Users in a Group with Powershell

 ```Powershell
 #Import Active Directory Module